h344lee/CS686_Project_RL_Trading/README.md

 ## How to run?

-You can run this program in Google Colab very easily
+You can run this program in Google Colab pretty easily

 ```markdown
 !pip uninstall -y tensorflow
 !pip install tensorflow-gpu==1.15